-4. Boats on trailers: move them close to house and fill with water.
+4. Boats on trailers: move close to house and fill with water.

 5. Boats in water: check mooring lines and leave them.

-Evacuation orders from each town provide an organized and coordinated exit from the island.
-As a guideline, the towns issue evacuation orders approximately 24 hours before the expected landfall.
-You can learn of an evacuation order by listening to local media, watching the local cable access channel for the evacuation message, or listen for emergency vehicles announcing and sounding sirens after a State of Emergency is declared and an order to evacuate is issued.
+Evacuation orders from each town provide and organized and coordinated exit from the island.
+As a guideline, the towns issue an evacuation orders approximately 24 hours before the expected landfall.
+You can learn of an evacuation order by listening to local media, watching the local cable access channel for the evacuation message or listen for emergency vehicles announcing and sounding sirens after a state of Emergency is declared and an order to evacuate is issued.

-When evacuating take supplies such as non-perishable foods, water, medication, first aid kit, candles, matches, flashlights, radio, extra batteries, can opener, blankets, pillows, driver's license, insurance papers, property inventory, cash or checks (ATM machines and banks in the area could be shut down for days or weeks), reading material, and plenty of patience.
+When evacuating take supplies such as non-perishable foods, water, medication, first aide kit, candles, matches, flashlights, radio, extra batteries, can opener, blankets, pillows, driver's license, insurance papers, property inventory, cash or checks (ATM machines and banks in the area could be shut down for days or weeks), reading material and plenty of patience.

 No two evacuation or re-entry processes will be alike, and it is difficult to predict a time frame of when re-entry will occur.
 Town officials are aware that everyone will be anxious to return to their homes as soon as possible, but two things must occur before residents and property owners are allowed re-entry:

 Damage Assessment Teams must complete evaluation reports so the Town will be eligible for federal disaster assistance (this could take several hours or days depending on the severity of the storm).

 A relative amount of safety must be established (roads and debris need to be cleared for safe passage).